stevana/stateful-pbt-with-fakes/README-unprocessed.md

 Killing a thread will unregister it, so we get a similar problem again.
 If we take the lock before calling `kill`, then the parallel tests finally pass.

-#### Example: key-value store

-* change so it has a create command which creates a new ref?
-* coverage to confirm

 ### Integration testing with contract tested fakes

 Throughout this post we've used in-memory models, or fakes, as reference